 Who are we?

 Scouting is the largest youth movement in the world and both Waterford City and the De La Salle Scout Group have a long tradition in Scouting.
 It is a tradition that has adapted to and embraced the needs and demands of young people today.
 The De La Salle Scout Group was founded in 1928 and consists of two Beaver Colonies, three Cub Scout Packs, two Scout Troops, a Venture Scout Crew, a Rover Network as well as a Scout Pipe Band.
 We offer a unique blend of activities and experiences to our members with a special emphasis on adventure and the outdoors.
 The Scout Method is in learning through doing and we believe that participation in Scouting is a worthwhile and enjoyable outlet for all young people.

 Over the past eighty five years there have been hundreds of adult leaders who have given a huge amount of time, energy and commitment to the De La Salle Scout Group.
 With those leaders the Group has flourished and grown into the successful Group it is today catering for approximately 230 young people.
 The role of the Scouter is one that entails many responsibilities, including those to the young people, to parents, to Scouting Ireland and to themselves.
 De La Salle prides itself in providing, training and supporting a team of skilled and committed Leaders in all of it’s sections.

-The De La Salle Scout Group was founded in 1928 and in 2012 we are eighty four years old.
+The De La Salle Scout Group was founded in 1928 and in 2017 we are eighty nine years old.
 De La Salle is the oldest Group in Waterford and our leaders have been at the foundations of many other Groups in the Waterford Scout County.
 There are so many stories and so much history behind this group that it would be impossible to tell it all here, so we have put together a brief history to illustrate some of the heritage of the Group.

 Faithlegg Scout Centre